suranjanabasu/spring-vault-example/README.md

 * vault secrets enable mysql
 * vault write mysql/config/connection connection_url="spring:vault@tcp(vault_db_1:3306)/"
-* Create a role.
-The role will be used by the application to connect to the mysql db
 * vault write mysql/roles/readonly sql="CREATE USER '{{name}}'@'%' IDENTIFIED BY '{{password}}';GRANT SELECT ON *.* TO '{{name}}'@'%';"
 * vault read mysql/creds/readonly

+** Note The role created will be used by the application to connect to the mysql db

 More information on creating dynamic mysql user in vault can be found here